Soroban: Representation of numbers

-The soroban uses a decimal system, where each of the rods can represent a single digit from 0 to 9.
+The soroban uses a bi-quinary coded decimal system, where each of the rods can represent a single digit from 0 to 9.
 By moving beads towards the reckoning bar, they are put in the "on" position; i.e., they assume value.
 For the "five bead" this means it is moved downwards, while "one beads" are moved upwards.
 In this manner, all digits from 0 to 9 can be represented by different configurations of beads, as shown below:

 These digits can subsequently be used to represent multiple-digit numbers.
 This is done in the same way as in Western, decimal notation: the rightmost digit represents units, the one to the left of it represents tens, etc. The number 8036, for instance, is represented by the following configuration:

 The soroban user is free to choose which rod is used for the units; typically this will be one of the rods marked with a dot (see the 6 in the example above).
 Any digits to the right of the units represent decimals: tenths, hundredths, etc. In order to change 8036 into 80.36, for instance, the user places the digits in such a way that the 0 falls on a rod marked with a dot:

 Methods of operation

 The methods of addition and subtraction on a soroban are basically the same as the equivalent operations on a suanpan, with basic addition and subtraction making use of a complementary number to add or subtract ten in carrying over.

 There are many methods to perform both multiplication and division on a soroban, especially Chinese methods that came with the importation of the suanpan.
 The authority in Japan on the soroban, the Japan Abacus Committee, has recommended so-called standard methods for both multiplication and division which require only the use of the multiplication table.
 These methods were chosen for efficiency and speed in calculation.

 Because the soroban developed through a reduction in the number of beads from seven, to six, and then to the present five, these methods can be used on the suanpan as well as on soroban produced before the 1930s, which have five "one" beads and one "five" bead.

+The "five" beads methods for the olden soroban before the 1930s can be found here.